bylexus/zyt/README.md

   * Dimmed and active Foreground text color and shadow
   * Font family
 * Keep screen on if you want to use the clock as wall panel
+* Embed it into your web page via snippet code
+* Create a link to your customized clock

 Some screens: